asdyxcyxc/FULLSHADE.github.io/_posts/2019-12-29-windows-heaps.md

 ---
 layout: single
-title: Windows Internals - Understanding Windows Heaps & Manager
+title: Understanding the Windows Heaps & Heap Manager
 ---

 This article covers the Windows heap manager and various specific heaps that windows has.